sudarshan2401/tp/docs/team/revdrag.md

   * What it does: Allows the user to make changes to student records such as name, student number and memo.
   * Justification: This feature improves the product significantly as the user is able to keep track of their student records and write personalised memos for them.
   * Highlights: Because the adding student feature does not allow any change in student record such as student number or memo, it is necessary for an edit feature for users to edit such information.
-* **New Feature**: Added sample data to EduTrack.
+* **New Feature**: Added sample data generation to EduTrack.
-  * What it does: Populates EduTrack on launch with sample data for first time users.
+  * What it does: Populates EduTrack on launch with sample data for first time users or developers.
-  * Highlights: This feature improves the product as users are now able to tinker around with EduTrack before they start using EduTrack.
-This will allow them to familiarise themselves with all the commands with the help of the sample data.
+  * Highlights: This feature improves the product as users are now able to tinker around with EduTrack before they start using the application.
+This will allow them to familiarise themselves with how the GUI looks like in a typical EduTrack application.
+They will also be able to experiment with all the commands available and perform some manual testing with the help of the sample data.
 * **Project Management**:
   * Setup GitHub Team Organisation and Repository
   * Setup Project Website: Migrate to MarkDown and set up GitHub Pages, helped partially to change names and links from AddressBook to EduTrack on the website such as `index.md`.
 (Pull Requests [#1](https://github.com/AY2324S1-CS2103T-T15-3/tp/pull/1), [#30](https://github.com/AY2324S1-CS2103T-T15-3/tp/pull/30))
+  * Add `Appendix - Planned Enhancements` into website layout for easier navigation (Pull Request [#153](https://github.com/AY2324S1-CS2103T-T15-3/tp/pull/153))
 * **Enhancements to existing features**:
   * Added the ability to store `Memo` information (was initially `Note` but changed to de-conflict `Prefix` used) in `Student` and `Class` objects.
 (Pull Request [#58](https://github.com/AY2324S1-CS2103T-T15-3/tp/pull/58))
   * Added the ability to store `Id` information in `Student` objects.
 (Pull Request [#58](https://github.com/AY2324S1-CS2103T-T15-3/tp/pull/58))